Discover A New You

 Monday–Friday: 9 a.m.–5 p.m.

 Talking with anyone about your most intimate areas can be uncomfortable and even embarrassing.
-However, if your inner or outer labia (sometimes incorrectly called the vagina) are impacting your quality of life, the caring, approachable board-certified plastic surgeons at the Center for Plastic & Reconstructive Surgery are ready to help.
+However, if your inner or outer labia (sometimes incorrectly called the vagina) are impacting your quality of life, the caring, approachable board-certified plastic surgeons at Center for Plastic Surgery Ann Arbor are ready to help.
 They offer labial reduction surgery, also called labiaplasty, in Ann Arbor, MI, to reduce physical and emotional discomfort associated with large or elongated labia.

 Women of all ages who are in good health may be good candidates for labiaplasty.